IRCAN/PIpeline_NGS_Variants/README.md

 __Quick Start :__

-Download VarAn (green button, in top rigth).
+Download VarAn (green button, in top rigth) in zip format or by using *git clone* command.

 Extract and go in the scripts repertory.
 Open the terminal and write: